Big-Edge2297/homie-dashboard/README.md

 - HACS Integration!

 New in v3.1.0
-- Implemented 10 Fonts in settings
+- 10 Fonts in settings
-- Implemented swipe down from dashboards to return to the main screen
+- Swipe down from dashboards to return to the main screen

 New in v3.0.0
 - Settings Cog to customize settings directly from the dashboard